MND Australia

 • shallow, faster breathing

-• reduced movement of the rib cage or abdominal muscles
+• less movement of the rib cage or abdominal muscles

-• excessive use of the muscles in the upper chest and neck
+• overuse of the muscles in the upper chest and neck

 • breathlessness (dyspnoea) even when at rest